MateoCardonaRincon/webdev-fullstack-challenge-frontend/README.md

 # webdev-fullstack-challenge-frontend

 ### Steps to enjoy this to-do manager app:
-You need to be sure that your backend is running before start the client side of the application, so lets set fisrt the backend, going to https://github.com/MateoCardonaRincon/webdev-fullstack-challenge-backend and following the instructions in the readme. <br>
+You need to be sure that your backend is running before start the client side of the application, so lets set first the backend, going to https://github.com/MateoCardonaRincon/webdev-fullstack-challenge-backend and following the instructions in the readme. <br>
 If you have the backend running already, lets follow the next steps
 #### 1. Clone this frontend repository (either in git bash or using your favorite terminal):
     git clone https://github.com/MateoCardonaRincon/webdev-fullstack-challenge-frontend.git